“A poet with a geology degree, Gander is an envoy between art and science, nature and politics.” —Donna Seaman

-Gander’s translations include Fungus Skull Eye Wing: Selected Poems of Alfonso D’Aquino (Copper Canyon, 2014), longlisted for the PEN Award for Poetry in Translation; Pinholes in the Night: Essential Poems from Latin America, translated with Raúl Zurita; Watchword, the Villaurrutia Award-winning book by Mexican Poet Laureate Pura Lopez Colome (Wesleyan, 2012); Spectacle & Pigsty, a co-translation with Kyoko Yoshida of selected poems by contemporary Japanese poet Kiwao Nomura (OmniDawn Press, 2011), which won the Best Translated Book Award for 2012; Firefly Under the Tongue: Selected Poems of Coral Bracho (2008), which was a finalist for the PEN Translation Prize; and, with Kent Johnson, The Night by Jaime Saenz.
-Gander’s essays have appeared in The Nation, The Boston Review, and American Poetry Review, among others.
+A translator of international renown, Gander’s translations include Fungus Skull Eye Wing: Selected Poems of Alfonso D’Aquino which was longlisted for the PEN Award for Poetry in Translation; Pinholes in the Night: Essential Poems from Latin America (with Raúl Zurita); Watchword, the Villaurrutia Award-winning book by Mexican Poet Laureate Pura Lopez Colome; Spectacle & Pigsty (with Kyoko Yoshida), selected poems by contemporary Japanese poet Kiwao Nomura, which won the Best Translated Book Award for 2012; Firefly Under the Tongue: Selected Poems of Coral Bracho, which was a finalist for the PEN Translation Prize; and (with Kent Johnson) The Night by Jaime Saenz.

 In 2008, Gander was named a United States Artists Rockefeller Fellow, one of 50 artists to be recognized for artistic excellence, unique artistic vision, and significant contributions to their fields.
 Gander is also the recipient of fellowships from the National Endowment for the Arts, the Guggenheim, Howard, and Whiting Foundations; and he has received two Gertrude Stein Awards for Innovative Poetry.